We’ve Got Your Back

 National Honor Society (NHS) membership has been the true mark of student achievement for over 100 years, but it goes far beyond a report card.
 By empowering, championing, and recognizing well-rounded students, NHS provides schools with a values-based framework to elevate a culture of scholarship, service, leadership, and character.

-NHS chapters operate in all 50 states and many schools around the world, engaging and serving more than one million students.
+NHS chapters operate in all 50 states and many schools around the world, engaging and serving more than 1.4 million students.
 Each year, the average NHS chapter contributes:

 - 1,000 hours of school/community service